John F. Wharton (lawyer): Theatrical Work

 Wharton's work in theatrical representations began early in his career with Dwight Deere Wiman, a prominent Broadway producer.
 Wiman introduced Wharton to Cole Porter, who became one of Wharton's enduring clients; Wharton was named by Porter as one co-executor of his estate and the sole trustee of the Cole Porter Musical and Literary Property Trusts.

 Wharton represented many other theatre and film artists, including Selznick International Pictures during the filming of Gone With the Wind.
 He also became involved in producing theatre as well: along with writers Maxwell Anderson, Elmer Rice, Sidney Howard, Robert E. Sherwood and S.N.
 Behrman, Wharton founded the Playwrights' Company in 1938.

 Wharton is also credited with creating contract norms that became standard agreements in the entertainment industry, including a uniform partner agreement that defined the financial interests of producers.

 Corporate Representations

-Wharton's work also included non-theatrical clients, such as the interests of the Marshall Field's estates, American Houses, an early housing prefabricator, and Benson and Hedges Ltd.
+Wharton's work also included non-theatrical clients, such as the interests of the Marshall Field's estates, American Houses, an early housing prefabricator and Benson & Hedges.